matteobobba/matteobobba.github.io/content/about.md

 **What's new?**
 - May 2025: Revised draft of [Perceived Ability and School Choices: Experimental Evidence and Scale-up Effects](/BFP_2025.pdf).

-- February 2025: Call for papers, [TSE Economics of Education Workshop](https://www.tse-fr.eu/conferences/2025-2nd-economics-education-workshop).
+- February 2025: Call for papers of [TSE Economics of Education Workshop](https://www.tse-fr.eu/conferences/2025-2nd-economics-education-workshop).

 - March 2024: Revised draft of [Teacher Compensation and Structural Inequality: Evidence from Centralized Teacher School Choice in Peru](/BELNN_March2024.pdf).